opringle/cayman-blog/_posts/2018-02-06-CNNLSTM_entity_recognition.md

     return sm, ('seq_data',), ('seq_label',)
 ```

 We are ready to start training, however, before we do so lets create some custom metrics.
-Precision, recal and F1 score are the classic metrics used in named entity recognition:
+Precision, recall and F1 score are the classic metrics used in named entity recognition:

 Precision = of the times we predict a token is an entity, what percentage are correct?

 Recall = of the tokens that were entities, how many did we correctly predict?

-F1 = harmonic mean of precision and recall
+F1 = harmonic mean of precision and recall.

 ```python
 #read in dictionary mapping BILOU entity tags to integer indices